KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Fields are a type of state each instance will possess.
 One instance may have ```"red"``` as its ```color```, another ```"blue"```, etc.

-Example code can be found in the [Clases-Instance Fields](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Instance%20Fields) folder.
+Example code can be found in the [Classes-Instance Fields](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Instance%20Fields) folder.

 ### Constructor Parameters